 Karen Elizabeth Stober transitioned on October 17, 2019 at Robert Wood Johnson University Hospital in New Brunswick after a very brave 21 month battle with ovarian cancer.

-To send flowers in memory of Karen Elizabeth Stober, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Karen Elizabeth Stober, please visit our Heartfelt Sympathies Store.

 Karen was born on October 26., 1959 at Muhlenberg Hospital in Plainfield.
 She resided in Warren since 1966 attending all Warren Schools.
 She is a graduate of Farleigh Dickinson University with a BA in Fine Arts, 1981 and a A.A.S in Computer Science in 1983 from Raritan Valley Community College.
 She began her career by 1984 as a computer operator at AT&T and rose to being a computer programmer with the company before her division was transferred to IBM and remained with the company until 2002.
 She then pursued self-employment eventually becoming a personal gardener for many people in the area continuing this role until early September.